mheberger/delineator/README.md

 ### Areas with no data

-MERIT-Hydro does not cover Greenland, Antarctica, or some small islands (e.g., Hawaii, the Azores).
+MERIT-Hydro does not cover Antarctica nor certain islands (e.g., Hawaii, the Azores).
 Delineation will fail silently for outlet points in these areas.